 If you have not made the switch to electric equipment yet, do not worry, we're here to help!

-We ask that you trade-in your gas-powered landscape equipment (drained of fluids), and in return, you can receive a rebate for the purchase of new, electric equipment.
+We ask that you trade-in your gas-powered landscape equipment (drained of fluids), and in return, you can receive a rebate discount at the point of sale for the purchase of new, electric equipment.
 The rebate application instructions and online application can be accessed below.

 Starting on January 1, 2023 and through June 30, 2023, any resident using gas- powered landscape equipment will be issued a warning letter explaining the new regulations.